 The stakeholders provided feedback that resulted in an increased focus on developing a strong multi tiered system of support to meet the increased academic, social emotional, and behavioral needs of students after the pandemic.
-The school will be participating in a grant that provides MTSS training to all staff so it may be implemented with fidelity.
+The school will continue to participate in a grant that provides ongoing MTSS training to all staff so it may be implemented with fidelity.
+Feedback from educational partners in regards to LCAP Goal #4 specifically expand sports program, LCAP goal 1 was to increase sp, expansion of CTE and art (goal 2).

-Goal # Description 1 Improve the school's average score in ELA and math as measured on CAASPP to be above the state average score.
+Goa al# Description 1 l Improve the school's average score in ELA and math as measured on CAASPP to be above the state average score.